matterwin/DSA-Visual/README.md

 // create a init loading screen to store the user info first, so check if there is an auth cookie, and then dynamically call for the user info if that cookie exists

+//need to figure out smart way to do home page,
+// a. keep original idea and set valid urls inside the app
+// b. do what we changed: create sep component pages and just use navlink to navigate around (also keep exports page and render smartly there)